craigchang/slatepedia/README.md

 - **Start command:** `npm start`
 - **Port:** Uses `process.env.PORT` (set by Render)

-**Important:** The `heroku-postbuild` script was removed from `package.json`.
-Render automatically runs `heroku-postbuild` when present, which triggered the React build and caused OOM failures.
-Keeping it removed ensures only the Node server runs.

 To deploy: connect your repo to Render and use the Blueprint.
 Render will read `render.yaml` and configure the web service.

 ---